-- This first and most important point is to make sure the charity is Shariah Compliant.
+- The first and most important point is to make sure the charity is Shariah Compliant.
 Let us not be naïve and think everything that has the words “Islam” or “Islamic” before it, is according to Qur’an and Hadith.
-A lot of charities do activities which are violating the laws of Allah, you do not need to be a Mufti to know this.
+A lot of charities do activities which are violating the laws of Allah SWT, you do not need to be a Mufti to know this.
 For example, mixed events, music in their videos, qawwali is becoming common, fashion shows and makeup tutorials… the list goes on.
 Every sane Muslim knows these things are totally wrong in the name of Islam.

 - Make sure the charity is under the supervision of at least one Alim or a group of qualified scholars.
 We see charities opening on every street corner, many of these brothers and sisters do not have knowledge of the basics of Islam.
 They are collecting our Zakah and Sadaqah, how can we guarantee it will be distributed correctly and accurately?

 - Give to needy charities and not the GREEDY ones!
 You should be giving your money to the neediest places and the neediest charities.
 Some charities accumulate 40-50 million pounds a year, others are very close.
 Check their annual reports or search on the Charity Commission Website.
 Do not follow each other like sheep, we must be wise and sharp, give to the right place.

 - Ask your charity if they take admin costs for Zakah and Sadaqah, some charities take astronomical amounts!
 Although it is permissible to take from Sadaqah, one must ask a local Mufti if it is permissible to take admin costs from Zakah: https://islamqa.org/hanafi/qibla-hanafi/37024